Guide

 Create eventPOST /me/events with JSON bodynylas calendar events create --title "..."

-Check availabilityPOST /me/calendar/getSchedule with JSON bodynylas calendar availability
+Check availabilityPOST /me/calendar/getSchedule with JSON bodynylas calendar availability check

 Provider lock-inMicrosoft onlyWorks with Google, Yahoo, iCloud, Exchange, IMAP too